-- Is placarded.
+- · Is placarded.

-- Carries any amount of chlorine.
+- · Carries any amount of chlorine.

-- Has cargo tanks, whether loaded or empty used for hazardous materials.
+- · Has cargo tanks, whether loaded or empty, used for hazardous materials.

-You must stop 15 to 50 feet before the nearest rail.
+You must stop 15-50 feet before the nearest rail.
 Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
-Don't shift gears while crossing the tracks.
+Do not shift gears while crossing the tracks.

-9.7 - Hazardous Materials Emergencies
+9.7 - Hazardous Materials - Emergencies